 The Company originally adopted the Plan effective January 1, 1993.
 The Plan is a qualified defined contribution retirement plan covering eligible employees as defined below.
-The Plan was most recently amended and restated in its entirety effective December 1, 2014, primarily for the purpose of incorporating previous Plan amendments and implementing an updated Plan Document.
+The Plan was most recently amended and restated in its entirety effective December 1, 2014, primarily for the purpose of incorporating previous Plan amendments and implementing an updated plan document.
+During 2019, the Plan was amended to allow employees who were previously employed by certain franchisees whose restaurants were acquired by Brinker to become eligible for participation based on their service with the franchisee.
 Leased employees, non-US citizens, and union employees without specific contract provisions are not eligible to participate in the Plan.

-The investments of the Plan are maintained in a trust (the "Trust") by Fidelity Management Trust Company (the "Trustee") and the recordkeeping functions are performed by Fidelity Investments Institutional Operations Company Incorporated (the "Recordkeeper").
+The investments of the Plan are maintained in a trust (the "Trust") by Fidelity Management Trust Company (the "Trustee") and the recordkeeping functions are performed by Fidelity Workplace Services LLC (the "Recordkeeper").